-The process of building a digital product is made up of a series of choices.
+Designing a digital product is made up of a series of choices.
 From branding to UI enhancements, you’re constantly making decisions about how best to design a product your customers will love.
-As you iterate and re-design, you lean on your institutional knowledge, analytics, and something more potent than you realize: assumptions.
+Then, as you iterate and redesign, you lean on your institutional knowledge, analytics, and something more potent than you realize: assumptions.

-Acting on unchecked assumptions is a major driver of design churn, low team morale, and discord among the team.
+Acting on unchecked assumptions is a significant driver of design churn, low team morale, and discord among the team.
 Worse, it can lead to a product that your users don’t even like.

 Ready to kick those assumptions to the curb?
 Let’s do it.